walkabilly/intro_to_r_crsu/data_code/intro_to_R_day2.md

 ## Linear regression

 Conduct linear regression model between dependent and independent variables.
-Age is continuous, gender is categorical, ldl is continuous variable
+Age is continuous, gender is categorical, ldl is continuous variable.

+> In statistics, linear regression is a model that estimates the relationship between a scalar response (dependent variable) and one or more explanatory variables (regressor or independent variable).
+A model with exactly one explanatory variable is a simple linear regression; a model with two or more explanatory variables is a multiple linear regression.
+This term is distinct from multivariate linear regression, which predicts multiple correlated dependent variables rather than a single dependent variable.
+[Wiki](https://en.wikipedia.org/wiki/Linear_regression#Estimation_methods)

 ``` r
 linear_model <- lm(age ~ as.factor(gender) + ldl1, data = test)